MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-production.md

 ---
-title: Running SAP in Production using an Oracle Database on Azure
+title: Running SAP production workloads using an Oracle database on Azure
-description: An example scenario showing an SAP production deployment in Azure using an Oracle database.
+description: Run an SAP production deployment in Azure using an Oracle database.
 author: DharmeshBhagat
 ms.date: 9/12/2018
 ---

-# Running SAP in Production using an Oracle Database on Azure
+# Running SAP production workloads using an Oracle Database on Azure

 SAP systems are used to run mission-critical business applications.
 Any outage disrupts key processes and can cause increased expenses or lost revenue.
 Avoiding these outcomes requires an SAP infrastructure that is highly available and resilient when failures occur.

 Building a highly available SAP environment requires eliminating single points of failures in your system architecture and processes.
 Single points of failure can be caused by site failures, errors in system components, or even human error.

 This example scenario demonstrates an SAP deployment on Windows or Linux virtual machines (VMs) on Azure, along with a High Availability (HA) Oracle database.
 For your SAP deployment, you can use VMs of different sizes based on your requirements.

-## Related use cases
+## Relevant use cases

 Consider this example for the following scenarios: